react-native-tvos/react-native-tvos/README.md

 - _Turbomodules_: Working as of the 0.61.2-0 release.

 - _Flipper_: Working in the 0.62.2-x releases.
 Working in the 0.63.x releases; however, tvOS requires the Flipper pods from 0.62.2-x.  `scripts/react_native_pods.rb` contains macros for both versions.
 The new project template Podfile is correctly set up to provide the older Flipper for both iOS and tvOS targets.
-In 0.64.x, Flipper support has been temporarily removed until issues can be resolved with newer Xcode versions.
+In 0.64.x and later, Flipper support is removed until issues can be resolved with newer Xcode versions.

 - _Hermes for tvOS_: RN core added support for the Hermes JS engine on iOS in 0.64. tvOS does not yet have this, as it will require significant additions to the Hermes build structure.